wso2/docs-choreo-dev/en/docs/administration/configure-a-custom-domain-for-apis.md

 To configure a custom domain for your APIs, you must first register a custom domain with a domain registrar service as follows:

-1. Sign in to the Choreo Console at [https://console.choreo.dev/](https://console.choreo.dev/) using a Google/ GitHub/ Microsoft account.
+1. Sign in to the Choreo Console at [https://console.choreo.dev/](https://console.choreo.dev/) using a Google, GitHub, or Microsoft account.

 2. If you are a new user, create an organization.
 Enter a unique organization name.
 For example, `Stark Industries Ltd`.